solo-io/supergloo/docs/content/concepts/_index.md

 ### Virtual Meshes

 In order to enable multi-cluster configuration, users will group multiple meshes together into an object called a `VirtualMesh`.
-The virtual mesh contains a few pieces of configuration that facilitate cross-cluster communications.
+The virtual mesh exposes configuration to facilitate cross-cluster communications.

 In order for a virtual mesh to be considered valid, Service Mesh Hub will first try to establish trust based on the [trust model](https://spiffe.io/spiffe/concepts/#trust-domain) defined by the user -- is there complete shared trust and a common root and identity?
 Or is there limited trust between clusters and traffic is gated by egress and ingress gateways?
 Service Mesh Hub ships with an agent that helps facilitate cross-cluster certificate signing requests safely, to minimize the operational burden around managing certificates.